angular-ui/ui-scroll/README.md

 npm run build
 ```

-  After developing and testing complete, the build process should be run to
+  After developing and testing are completed, the build process should be run to
-  a) pass through jshint,
+  a) pass through jshint (both of ui-scroll and test specifications sources),
-  b) generate minified versions of distributive,
+  b) generate compressed and uncompressed versions of the ui-scroll distributive in the public [./dist](https://github.com/angular-ui/ui-scroll/tree/master/dist) folder,
-  c) run tests with minified distributive files,
+  c) run tests over minified distributive files.
-  d) obtain all necessary files in the [./dist](https://github.com/angular-ui/ui-scroll/tree/master/dist) folder.

-PR should include source code (./scr) changes, may include tests (./test) changes and may not include public distributive (./dist) changes.
+Pull Rerquest should include source code (./scr) changes, may include tests (./test) changes and may not include public distributive (./dist) changes.

 -------------------